This post contains affiliate links. Please see our disclosure policy.

 • Use a cookie sheet – Place all your cup molds on a cookie sheet, then fill the popsicles on the tray.
 This makes moving them to the freezer quick & easy.
 The pan also catches any spills!

-• Blending Fruit – If you’re freezing fresh fruit yourself, try to cut up larger things like pineapple chunks or strawberries.
+• Blending Fruit – If you’re freezing fresh fruit yourself, try to chop up larger things like pineapple chunks or strawberries.
 These pieces will blend more easily than whole fruit.

 • Fun Shapes – Grab some ice cube molds with novelty shapes from the dollar store and make your popsicles into fun shapes!
 This is an easy & fun way to get kids involved.